saj9191/ripple/README.md

 The sort function partial sorts the input by writing values to bins based on their sort value.
 This function requires bin boundaries to be specified.
 This can be done using the `pivot_file` function.
 ##### Arguments
-* batch_size: Number of items to load at once.
 * chunk_size: Number of bytes to load at once.
 * identifier: Property to sort file values by.

 ### Split
 The split function sends offsets for a key to lambda functions so the file can be analyzed in parallel.
 ##### Arguments
-* batch_size: Number of items to load at once.
 * chunk_size: Number of bytes to load at once.
 * format: Type of file to be split (.mzML, .txt, .csv)
 * output_function: The lambda unction to call with each chunk.